What’s Itching Your Dog?

 Just like humans, dogs can get several types of allergies.
 The most common types are:

-Skin allergies, also known as allergic dermatitis, are the most common allergies seen in dogs.
+- Skin allergies - Also knowing as allergic dermatitus, these are the most common allergies seen in dogs.

 Food Allergies and Food Sensitivities